History of Toddington services

 Growth and Stagnation

 The service area was closed for five weeks due to roadworks in October 1983.
 A number of internal changes were made during the closure.
-The restaurant was broken into a number of specialist counters, and painted yellow and green, with loud canned music.
+The upstairs restaurant, now branded Country Kitchen was broken into a number of specialist counters, and painted yellow and green, with loud canned music, metal fixed seating, and an art deco theme.
+It sold a steak platter for £4.25 (around £14 in 2025), and tea for 38p (around £1).
+A Burger Express also opened, and was selling burgers for £1.10 (around £4).

 By 1985, the service area claimed to be the largest of its kind in Europe.
-It was deemed to be the UK's most valuable service area when the lease was reviewed in 1982.
+It had already been deemed to be the UK's most valuable service area when the lease was reviewed in 1982.

-Eventually the service area was safeguarded, and Granada went on to fight a plan to build at Redbourn by arguing that they would be adding a second storey to their car park, Gaps left by past expansions of the amenity building were filled to provided a larger Burger King, and a new Little Chef, while the petrol station and car park were moved around.
+Eventually the service area was safeguarded, and Granada went on to fight a plan to build at Redbourn by arguing that they would be adding a second storey to their car park.
+When Granada bought Forte, the head office for 'Travelodge Little Chef' (then one company) was merged with their own, bringing Britain's biggest roadside brands all under one busy office roof.

 Retail Expansion